Didgeridoo Down Under: Awesome Educational Entertainment!

 Australian Music, Character Building & More!

-The DDU Show is an energetic fusion of Australian music, culture, art, science, comedy, character building and audience participation.
-The didgeridoo has been played by Aboriginal Australians for at least 1,500 years, and is known for its otherworldly sound.
-During the show, we play a variety of exotic didgeridoos.
-We also motivational signs, vocabulary lists, maps, globes, artwork and puppets to deliver educational lessons and empowering messages.
+The DDU Show is an energetic fusion of Australian music, culture, comedy, character building, and loads of audience participation.
+The didgeridoo has been played by Aboriginal Australians for at least 1,500 years, and it’s known for its otherworldly sound.
+During the show, we play a variety of exotic didgeridoos and worldly percussion instruments.
+We also use motivational signs, vocabulary lists and artwork to deliver educational lessons and empowering messages.
 We adjust our programs according to grade levels.
-The DDU Show is interactive, educational, motivational and super fun for all ages!
+The DDU Show is interactive, educational, inspirational and super fun for all ages!

 Duration: 60 minutes